russianvivi/bc2rome/README.md

-# BC2Rome Docker Image for Project Rome (unoffical)
+# BC2Rome Docker Image for Project Rome

  For Battlefield lovers to host a game server for [Project Rome](https://veniceunleashed.net/) with docker.